 - In settings, disable participant’s video to avoid sharing of profanity or abusive backgrounds by anyone.

 After starting a session, tap on the ‘Manage participants’ option at the bottom of the screen to see all the participants waiting in a separate window.
-There you should closely monitor the names of all the participants to identify any unknown individual.
-To remove any suspicious or unknown participant directly from the waiting room, tap on the ‘remove’ option in front of the attendees name.
+There you should closely monitor the names of all the participants to identify an unknown individual.
+To remove any suspicious or unknown participant directly from the waiting room, tap on the ‘remove’ option in front of the attendee’s name.